Pottery | July – August 2025

 And dealt with miscalculating the shrinkage of my clay body once fired…

-These white bowls were supposed to be large salad/soup bowls, but they shrank significantly in the firing process, so they are now small serving bowls.
+These white bowls were supposed to be large salad/soup bowls, but they shrank significantly in the firing process, so they are now smaller serving bowls.

 I’m not actually mad about these pieces because they are still functional, and it’s all part of the learning process, but I need to be more diligent about overestimating the sizes of pieces when I am throwing.